 The most significant factor while trekking which is overlooked quite often is 'motivation.
 Mental preparation is inseparable from physical, it's your mind and not your body that determines what you are capable of doing providing you with goal-oriented behavior.
 If you want to succeed and make your freedom of trekking the most pleasant of all then inspiration to know your potential and significantly believing in yourself is important.
-While trekking, simply providing you with our professionals isn’t enough to guarantee you a safe passage to what you are doing, in fact it's you and your positive outlook that make the whole thing go exactly the way you want.
+While trekking, simply providing you with our professionals isn’t enough to guarantee you a safe passage to what you are doing, in fact, it's you and your positive outlook that makes the whole thing go exactly the way you want.

-As for your group leaders you can always do it once you arrive in Kathmandu.
+As for your group leaders, you can always do it once you arrive in Kathmandu.

 A.M.S.
 (ACUTE MOUNTAIN SICKNESS):

-Your group leader will brief you on altitude sickness prevention and above all he will be there to assist you with prompt measures of medication and oxygen related equipment’s before any serious health catastrophe.
+Your group leader will brief you on altitude sickness prevention and above all, he will be there to assist you with prompt measures of medication and oxygen-related equipment before any serious health catastrophe.
 Above all, to minimize the effect of altitude Nepal Pyramids has designed all our itineraries to such an extent that the ascent is slow and not very fatiguing.

 What you can do to get away with Acute Mountain Sickness (AMS)

 - Walk very slowly, giving time for acclimatization.

 - Do not make regular or too fast Ascent.